Interested in Volunteering?

 Volunteer Job Descriptions

-Equipment/Toy Assistant*: This volunteer is between the ages of 12 & 14.
+Equipment/Toy Assistant*: This volunteer is a minimum of 12 years old.
 The Equipment Assistant is responsible for assisting the instructor with retrieving equipment that may be needed in the arena.
 They also assist with many of the games and activities that the students participate in.

 Schedule Keeper*: Responsible for keeping sessions on schedule.
-Marking down when students mount and dismount, and making sure everyone is doing their assigned task.
-All Schedule Keepers must be at least 14 years of age.
+Schedule Keepers will be responsible for directing volunteers to the correct areas and assisting with assigning additional tasks to extra volunteers.
+All Schedule Keepers must be at least 18 years of age.

-Grooming/Tacking*: These volunteers are responsible for assisting the Barn Leader in grooming and completing tack changes on the horse, and helping with general barn clean up such as tack cleaning and stall cleaning.
+Grooming/Tacking*: These volunteers are responsible for assisting the Barn Leader in grooming and completing tack changes on the horse.
 Those interested in becoming a Groomer/Tacker must have volunteered a minimum of 16 hours as a sidewalker or Equipment/Toy Assistant before attending the grooming & tacking skill training, and must pass a proficiency test prior to participation as a groomer/tacker.
+Groomers must be a minimum of 14 years old.

 Horse Leader*: This person is responsible for leading the horse during the session.
 All horse leaders must have volunteered for a minimum of 16 hours and have successfully passed the grooming & tacking skill training before going through a horse leader skill training and must pass a proficiency test prior to participation as a horse leader.
 All horse leaders must be at least 14 years of age.